 How do the University’s privacy requirements interact with technology?

-If a police officer or government agency calls and asks for personal information of a staff member or student, what should I do?
+If a police officer or government agency calls and asks for personal information that the University might hold, what should I do?

-I am a student and I want access to the personal information the University has about me that I cannot access through my email or vUWS.
+I am a student and I want to access and/or amend the personal information the University has about me, but I can't access it through my email or MySR.
 What do I do?

 How does the University know that the information it holds is up-to-date and still relevant?